 The Duke University Libraries are contributing materials from their holdings to the Digital Library of the Caribbean (dLOC), including materials from:

-- The Deena Stryker Photograph Collection, which consists of approximately 1850 photographs shot in Cuba between 1963 and 1964 by Deena Stryker and processed by Alberto Korda.
+- The Deena Stryker Photographs Collection, which consists of approximately 1850 photographs shot in Cuba between 1963 and 1964 by Deena Stryker and processed by Alberto Korda.

 - The Gary Monroe Collection is a collection of 98, 16x20 black and white gelatin silver prints shot by Gary Monroe from 1980 to 1998 in Haiti, in Haitian neighborhoods in Florida and at the U.S. Immigration and Customs Enforcement Processing Center at Krome Avenue in Miami, where Haitian refugees were detained.